parthenocissus/krcdnc/content/svesvrstani/en/exhibitions/drugo-more.md

 title:
-    name: All-Aligned in Rijeka
+    name: All-Aligned in Drugo More
-    subtitle: Drugo More, Rijeka, Croatia
+    subtitle: Drugo More, Rijeka
 id: drugo-more
 year: 2022
 importance: first